Closed School Discharge

 Your school closes while you are enrolled and you're unable to complete your program as a result.
 Note that if you were on an

 approved leave of absence at the time of the closure, you are considered to have been enrolled.

-- Your school closes within 120 days after you withdraw.
+Your loans were first disbursed before July 1, 2020 and your school closes within 120 days after you withdraw.